Become an OFFICER

 DO I QUALIFY?

-- Is 21 years old by the start of the Police Academy.
+- Is 21 years old at the time of application.

 - Has a high school diploma or GED.

 - Applicant must be a U.S. Citizen or a Permanent Legal Resident of the U.S. who is an Honorable Discharged Veteran of the U.S. Armed Forces and applies for or obtains U.S. Citizenship within six years of hiring.

 - Is in compliance with our tattoo policy.

 - Has been Honorably Discharged if they served in the military.

 - Can pass a psychological and physical exam and background check.

 - Above all, shows integrity and good moral character.

 TAKE WRITTEN AND PHYSICAL EXAMS